flexatone/vigilnaut/doc/articles/swppc/swppc.md

 $ fetter --help
 ```

-Alternatively, as `fetter` can operate on multiple virtual environments, installation via [`pipx`](https://pipx.pypa.io) might be appropriate:
+Alternatively, as `fetter` can operate on multiple virtual environments, installation via [`pipx`](https://pipx.pypa.io) might be desirable:

 ```shell
 $ pipx install fetter
 $ fetter --version
 ```

+At this time `fetter` only supports Linux and MacOS systems; support for Windows is planned.

 ## Scanning Systems and Environments

-By default, `fetter` will search for all packages in all `site-package` directories discoverable from all Python executables found in the system or user virtual environments.
+By default, `fetter` will search for all packages in `site-packages` directories discoverable from all Python executables found in the system or user virtual environments.
 Depending on your system, this command might take several seconds.

 ```shell
 $ fetter scan
 ```

 The `fetter scan` command finds all installed packages.
 Observed across an entire system, the results can be surprising.
 For example, I happen to have eight different versions of the `zipp` package scattered among seventeen virtual environments.
-(For a concise display, virtual environment names are abbreviated.)
+(For concise display, virtual environment names are abbreviated.)

 ```shell
 Package      Site